emrahsifoglu/a-simple-one-page-contact-directory/README.md

 #### PersonBundle ####

 RESTFUL API is here with its PHPUnit test which checks all API functions.
-API controller doesn't involved with database operations directly.
+API controller doesn't get involved with database operations directly.
 Instead, it uses a custom service named PersonManager.

 #### UserBundle ####